 Congressional hearings are the principal formal method by which committees collect and analyze information in the early stages of legislative policymaking.
 Whether on confirmation, legislation, oversight, investigation, or a combination of these, all hearings share common elements of preparation and conduct.
-Coverage includes more than 74,000 hearings and more than 17.6 million pages from the 50th (1889) Congress through the 114th (2017) Congress.
+Coverage includes nearly 80,000 hearings and more than 18 million pages from the 50th (1889) Congress through the 114th (2017) Congress.
 Additional hearings will continue to be added as they become available.